jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

 **Disclosure offences: Financial advisers, QFEs, and brokers**

 ### 117 Failure to make disclosure under or in accordance with disclosure obligation
-A person who knowingly or recklessly contravenes a disclosure obligation commits an offence and is liable on summary conviction to a fine,—
+A person who knowingly or recklessly contravenes a disclosure obligation commits an offence and is liable on conviction to a fine,—
   (a) in the case of an individual, not exceeding $100,000:
   (b) in the case of an entity, not exceeding $300,000.

 **Conduct offences: Financial advisers and brokers**

 ### 118 Offence of misleading or deceptive conduct by financial adviser or broker
-A person who knowingly or recklessly contravenes section 34(1) or section 77L commits an offence and is liable on summary conviction to a fine,—
+A person who knowingly or recklessly contravenes section 34(1) or section 77L commits an offence and is liable on conviction to a fine,—
   (a) in the case of an individual, not exceeding $100,000:
   (b) in the case of an entity, not exceeding $300,000.

 ### 119 Offence of misleading, deceptive, or confusing advertisement by financial adviser or broker
-A person who knowingly or recklessly contravenes section 35(1) or section 77M commits an offence and is liable on summary conviction to a fine,—
+A person who knowingly or recklessly contravenes section 35(1) or section 77M commits an offence and is liable on conviction to a fine,—
   (a) in the case of an individual, not exceeding $100,000:
   (b) in the case of an entity, not exceeding $300,000.

 ### 120 Offence of contravening restrictions on use of term sharebroker
-A person who knowingly or recklessly contravenes section 77N commits an offence and is liable on summary conviction to a fine,—
-  (a) in the case of an individual, not exceeding $10,000:
+A person who knowingly or recklessly contravenes section 77N commits an offence and is liable on conviction to a fine,— (a) in the case of an individual, not exceeding $10,000:
   (b) in the case of an entity, not exceeding $50,000.

 **Offences: Authorised financial advisers only**

 ### 121 Offence of recommending offer of securities when subscription illegal
-A person who contravenes section 38(1) commits an offence and is liable on summary conviction to a fine not exceeding $100,000.
+A person who contravenes section 38(1) commits an offence and is liable on conviction to a fine not exceeding $100,000.

 ### 122 Offence of contravening requirement that authorised financial adviser pay client’s money into separate trust account
 [Repealed]